tale-toul/OCP4AzureIPI/README.md

 When using _UserDefinedRouting_ in a private cluster, a load balancer is still created but contains no frontend IP address, load balancing rules or outbound rules, so it serves no purpose.
 A fully functional internal load balancer is always created for access to the API service and applications only from inside the VNet.

-In this repository the terraform variable **outbound_type** is used to select the type of outbound traffic configuration, for more details see [Variables definition](#variables-definition-for-terraform)
+In this repository the terraform variable **outbound_type** is used to select the type of outbound traffic configuration, for more details see [Variables Definition for Terraform](#variables-definition-for-terraform)

 ## Cluster Deployment Instructions